Han Ji-min: 2011–2017: Diverse genres

 Han played a cynical veterinarian in Padam Padam, written by famous drama writer Noh Hee-kyung, which aired on newly launched cable channel jTBC.
 She then starred in Rooftop Prince, about a Joseon-era prince who time-travels to the 21st century where he meets his dead beloved's doppelgänger.
 The popularity of Rooftop Prince garnered Han several awards, and increased her international profile, notably in Japan.

 In October 2013, Han left her talent agency S.M.
 Entertainment's SM C&C and joined Lee Byung-hun's BH Entertainment.

 In 2014, she starred in the opposites-attract romantic comedy film The Plan Man, about a methodical, mysophobic librarian who falls for a spontaneous, adventurous musician.
 Following that, she played the dowager Queen Jeongsun in period film The Fatal Encounter, who is the fierce political rival of her step-grandson King Jeongjo.
-Han next reunited with The Fatal Encounter co-star Hyun Bin in the 2015 suspense series Hyde, Jekyll, Me, in the role of a circus master who falls for a theme park owner with split personality disorder.
+Han next reunited with The Fatal Encounter co-star Hyun Bin in the 2015 suspense series Hyde Jekyll, Me, in the role of a circus master who falls for a theme park owner with split personality disorder.

 In 2016, Han starred in action thriller The Age of Shadows, based on the 1920s about anti-Japanese independence workers' plots and betrayals.
 In 2017, Han was cast in romantic short film titled Two Rays of Light alongside Park Hyung-sik.

 2018–present: Critical acclaim

 In 2018, Han starred in the film Miss Baek, playing the titular protagonist; an ex-convict who is emotionally closed up due to the social stigma.
 Han's performance in the film won her the Best Actress award at the prestigious Blue Dragon Film Awards and Baeksang Arts Awards as well as other major award ceremonies.
 The same year, she returned to the small screen with romance fantasy drama Familiar Wife, taking on the role of an ordinary wife with anger management issues.

 In 2019, Han starred in two television series; slice of life melodrama The Light in Your Eyes and romance melodrama One Spring Night.

 She then appeared in Kwak Jae-yong's romantic comedy film A Year-End Medley in 2021 and tvN television series Our Blues in 2022.

+In 2023, she starred in JTBC's Behind Your Touch, playing a veterinarian who gains psychometric powers.

+On November 17, 2023, SBS confirmed that Han would star in the romance drama Love Scout as Kang Ji-yoon, CEO of a successful headhunting company.
+The show premiered on January 3, 2025.

+On September 24, 2024, she was appointed 'Blue Dragon Goddess', succeeding Kim Hye-soo.
+She will also be master of ceremonies for the 45th Blue Dragon Film Awards, to be held on November 29, 2024.

 Personal life

+Relationships

+On August 8, 2024, it was reported that after participating in KBS2's music talk show The Seasons: Choi Jung Hoon's Night Park in August 2023, Han and singer-songwriter Choi Jung-hoon stayed in contact and developed a romantic relationship.
+Both of their agencies confirmed that the two are dating.